-- Nintendo Hard: The original arcade version runs on a vertical screennote giving more vertical space, it also have continues (coins).
-The NES version has a normal normal horizontal screennote and no continues, just the 3 extra lifes (or 7 in the Japanese version) you start with.
-Like Arkanoid, It's also only possible to have one Power-Up at a time.
+- Nintendo Hard: The original arcade version runs on a vertical screennote giving more vertical space, and has continues (coins).
+The NES version has a normal horizontal screennote and no continues, just the 3 extra lives (or 7 in the Japanese version) you start with.
+Like Arkanoid, it's also only possible to have one Power-Up at a time.

 - 1-Up: Provided by a powerup that shows a small image of Mr. Chin with "1UP" written along the bottom.